ivanovrvl/file_sync/README.md

 ## How to use

-1. Create inventory of the remote folder python sync.py hash <folder> [<use filters (true/false) default true>] inventory is created in the .hashes.json file in the folder root
+1. Create the inventory file of the remote folder python sync.py hash <folder> [<use filters (true/false) default true>] inventory is created in the .hashes.json file in the folder root

-2. Create content-delta file (?.zip) for the another folder based on .hashes.json of the remote folder python sync.py delta <folder> <inventory file> <content-delta file.zip>
+2. Create content-delta file (.zip) for the source folder based on .hashes.json of the remote folder python sync.py delta <source folder> <inventory file> <content-delta file.zip>

 3. Unpack <content-delta file.zip> into the root of the remote folder.
-Some files will be replaced, .hashes.json will be placed in the root
+Some files will be replaced.
+New .hashes.json will be placed in the root.

+3a.
+Optionally check files against .hashes.json without file deletion
+	python sync.py check <folder>
+	each file is checked by SHA256 from the .hashes.json

 4. Finalize remote folder content python sync.py final <folder>
-	some files will be deleted
+	some files are deleted
-	a file content conflict error may occur (only for the files are not included in the content-delta).
+	each file is checked by SHA256 from the .hashes.json a file content conflict error may occur (only for the files are not included in the content-delta).
 Repeat the synchronization scenario.